geo-chlee/cplex/README.md

 The procedures are the same as step 1. use this code `pip install docplex`.

-# Once you have cplex product with unlimitation after installation
+# Once you have cplex product with unlimited use after installation
 Connect your cplex on your PC into python cplex as the following:
 <br/>
 <b>Step 1.
 Download this python file provided by IBM</b>